 Deciding what legal entity in which you buy and hold your real estate is important.
-You should to consult with your financial and tax advisors along with your New York real estate attorney to figure out the right legal entity.
-You should consider, among other things, the type investment property (is it undeveloped land, commercial real estate, multi-family building, coop, condo, townhouse, mixed use, garage structures, among other real property types), the amount of equity and debt at stake, revenue projections and other matters like management of the property itself.
+You should consult with your financial and tax advisors along with your New York real estate attorney to figure out the right legal entity.
+You should consider, among other things, the type of investment property (undeveloped land, commercial real estate, multi-family building, coop, condo, townhouse, mixed use, garage structures, among other real property types), the amount of equity and debt at stake, revenue projections and other matters like management of the property itself.

 Generally, a Limited Liability company (an LLC), is the proper entity to hold investment real estate.